All posts by A Scotsman in Suburbia

 It is Michter’s US★1 Kentucky Straight Bourbon.
 It has an ABV of 45.7% and is dark amber in colour.
 Its nose has leather, dried fruit and just a hint of smoke.
 They char their barrels, and I think that is where the smoke comes from.
 On the palate I got sweetness, somewhere between maple syrup and caramel, with nutmeg and cinnamon.
 Followed by a hint of the oak char.

-I enjoyed tasting this whiskey.
+I enjoyed this whiskey.
 Online the price it is offered at varies considerably.
 But I think it is reasonable value.
 It and the other Bourbon (Maker’s Mark) in the box have made me think.
-I should try a few others.
+Maybe I should try a few others.

 I won’t say I liked every every whisky, but I did enjoy the experience of trying them.
 As the blurb on the box says, in the worst case scenario, it saves you from having twenty-five nearly full bottles of something that you don’t really get on with.
 Every whisky drinker has one or two of those.